openframeworks/ofBook/18_version_control_with_git/chapter.md

 ### Further reading

-Now we are at the end of this quick introduction to Git, and while we have covered the most important things you need to know to get you up and running, we have only touched the surface of what Git can do.
+Now we are at the end of this quick introduction to Git, and while I have covered the most important things you need to know to get you up and running, I have only touched the surface of what Git can do.

 Probably the most important thing left now is to point out where you can learn more about Git, and where you can turn to when things don't work out as expected: